jaxxstorm/leebriggs.co.uk/_posts/2019-02-07-why-are-we-templating-yaml.md

   hello: goodbye
 {% endhighlight %}

 Generally, if you're handwriting something, this isn't necessarily a problem because you just hit backspace twice and it's fixed.
-However, if you're generating YAML using a templating system, you can't do that.
+However, if you're generating YAML using a templating system, you can't do that - and if you're operating above 5 or 10 configuration files, you probably want to be _generating_ your config rather than writing it.

 So, in the above example, you want to embed the values of `.Values.podAnnotations` under the annotations field, which is indented already.
 So you're having to not only indent your values, but indent them correctly.

 What makes this _even more confusing_ is that the go parser doesn't actually know anything about YAML at all, so if you try to keep the syntax clean and indent the templates like this: